-Free display space in conference areas outside the Exhibit Area may be granted to related forensic sciences membership organizations at the discretion of the Executive Director.
-The location and size of displays will be determined by the Executive Director.
+Free display space in meeting areas outside the Exhibit Area may be granted to related forensic sciences membership organizations at the discretion of the Executive Director.
+Location and size for displays will be determined by the Executive Director.
 (Mgmt.
 Subcomm., July 1982)